|

 Miniland at Legoland

-It was unfortunately that some of the interactive displays didn’t seem to be working on the day were were there.
+It was unfortunate that some of the interactive displays didn’t seem to be working on the day were were there.
 I quite fancied some drag racing.
 But N still enjoyed looking at and enjoying the buildings.

 N really couldn’t get his head round this running water on the walk back to The Beginning.
 I tried to explain where the pump was that the water was falling from and the track the water was following, but he just wasn’t connecting.
 I suppose N’s head was just full of other thoughts.